Understanding and Treating Baby Constipation

 • Anal fissures (tiny tears in the skin around the anus) that can cause pain and bleeding

-Oddly enough, and something that is not often recognised – very liquid stools can also be a sign of constipation.
-This is because liquid poo can slip past the blockage of the stool that is stuck in the lower intestine.
-If you think your baby’s bowel movements are very runny, don’t just assume this is diarrhoea, and be sure to have your baby checked.
+Weirdly, very liquid-like nappies can also be a sign of constipation… This is because liquid poo can slip past the blockage of stool stuck in the lower intestine.
+If your baby’s bowel movements are unusually runny, don’t just assume it’s diarrhoea – have them checked by your doctor.

 Newborn breastfed Vs formula-fed constipation